edwintorok/lintcstubs-arity/README.md

 # How it works

-This is part of a suite of static analysis tools for C stubs described in a [paper](https://arxiv.org/abs/2307.14909) submitted to the ICFP 2023 OCaml workshop.
+This is part of a suite of static analysis tools for C stubs described in a [paper](https://arxiv.org/abs/2307.14909) submitted to the [OCaml 2023 workshop](https://icfp23.sigplan.org/details/ocaml-2023-papers/10/Targeted-Static-Analysis-for-OCaml-C-Stubs-Eliminating-gremlins-from-the-code).

 If there is interest, its integration could be proposed into a future version of the compiler.